timbroderick/crainshack/README.md

 **Yes, I'll be there on Tuesday, December 11,** .

 * Rachel and maybe I will present a demo of pivot tables in Excel.
 Rachel attended an IRE training session on this, and has been using it to help track data breaches.
+You can get the data she'll be using [here](https://github.com/baltimore-sun-data/census-data-analysis-2018).
 * Some of us will be continuing [this tutorial](https://first-graphics-app.readthedocs.io/).
 The python version of this is linked below.
 But I'll be available if anyone has questions on other topics.

 ### What's here